Jackscrew: Industrial and technical applications

 In technical applications, such as actuators, an Acme thread is used, although it has higher friction, because it is easy to manufacture, wear can be compensated for, it is stronger than a comparably sized square thread and it makes for smoother engagement.

 The ball screw is a more advanced type of leadscrew that uses a recirculating-ball nut to minimize friction and prolong the life of the screw threads.
 The thread profile of such screws is approximately semicircular (commonly a "gothic arch" profile) to properly mate with the bearing balls.
 The disadvantage to this type of screw is that it is not self-locking.
 Ball screws are prevalent in powered leadscrew actuators.

 Aviation

-Jackscrews are also used extensively in aviation to raise and lower horizontal stabilizers.
+Jackscrews are also used extensively in aircraft systems to raise and lower horizontal stabilizers.

 The failure of a jackscrew on a Yakovlev Yak-42 airliner due to design flaws resulted in the crash of Aeroflot Flight 8641 in 1982.

-The failure of a jackscrew on a McDonnell Douglas MD-80, resulting from a lack of grease, brought down Alaska Airlines Flight 261 in 2000.
+The failure of a jackscrew on a McDonnell Douglas MD-80 due to deficient maintenance brought down Alaska Airlines Flight 261 in 2000.

-The destruction of a jackscrew on a Boeing 747-400BCF brought down National Airlines Flight 102 in 2013.
-This flight had just departed Bagram Airfield when a MRAP armoured vehicle broke loose and slid through the rear bulkhead, severing hydraulics lines and most importantly, destroying the jackscrew, rendering the aircraft uncontrollable.
+A MRAP armoured vehicle being transported aboard National Airlines Flight 102 in 2013, a Boeing 747-400BCF freighter, broke loose immediately after takeoff and smashed through the rear bulkhead.
+Both flight recorders were knocked offline, hydraulic lines were severed and most critically, the horizontal stabilizer actuator’s jackscrew was destroyed, rendering the aircraft uncontrollable.